BassantSalama/SwiftUI-NewsApp/README.md

-SwiftUI News App
+🌟 SwiftUI News App

-A modern News App built with SwiftUI that fetches articles from NewsAPI.org, allows users to view details, save favorites offline, and handle connectivity gracefully.
+A modern News App built with SwiftUI.
+Fetches articles from NewsAPI.org, lets users read full content, save favorites offline, and gracefully handles connectivity.

-Features

-News List View
+📰 What It Does

+Browse the Latest News
-Displays a scrollable list of news articles.
+Scroll through a dynamic list of articles with thumbnail, title, and published date.

-Each article shows:

-Thumbnail image

-Title

-Published date

-Article Detail Page
+Read in Detail

-Tap an article to view full content.
+Tap an article to see:

-Displays a large header image.

-Shows detailed content.

-Favorite Functionality

-Toggle a "Favorite" button (star icon) to mark/unmark articles.
+Large header image

+Full content

+Clean, readable layout

+Favorites

+Mark articles as favorite with a star ✨

-Favorite articles are stored offline using Core Data.
+Favorites are stored offline using Core Data

-Saved Articles Screen

-Lists all favorite articles.

-Accessible via a separate tab.
+Access all saved articles in a dedicated tab

-Offline Handling
+Offline Ready

-Detects network status.
+Detects network status

-Displays fallback UI/messages when offline.
+Shows appropriate fallback messages when offline

-State Management
+⚡ Modern State Management

-Built with SwiftUI using @StateObject, @Published, and ObservableObject.
+Built entirely in SwiftUI using:

+@StateObject for view models

+@Published for reactive updates

+ObservableObject for shared state

-Good Design
+🎨 Design

-Clean, modern SwiftUI interface.
+Minimalist, modern interface

-Responsive layouts on all iOS devices.
+Responsive layouts for all iOS devices

+Smooth navigation and transitions